-Taxpayers must file using one of five filing statuses: (a) Single; (b) Married Filing Separately; (c) Married Filing Jointly; (d) Head of Household; or (e) Surviving Spouse.
+Taxpayers must file using one of five filing statuses: (a) Single; (b) Married Filing Separately; (c) Married Filing Jointly; (d) Head of Household; or (e) Qualifying Widow(er).

 Filing status affects tax liability because it determines which tax rate schedules and personal exemption credits a taxpayer may claim on his or her return.